oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/experimental/CSR_and_streaming_interfaces/README.md

 ```

 ### Default Interfaces
-If no annotation is specified for the kernel control, then a CSR agent kernel ontrol interface will be inferred by the compiler.
+If no annotation is specified for the kernel control, then a register map kernel control interface will be inferred by the compiler.
 If no annotation is specified for the a kernel argument, then that kernel argument will have the same interface as the kernel control interface.
 In the Lambda programming model, all kernel arguments will have the same interface as the kernel control interface.

 ### Testing the Tutorial
-In `CSR_and_streaming_interfaces.cpp`, two kernels are decalred using the functor programming model, one with CSR Agent kernel control interface, and one with streaming kernel control interface.
+In `register_map_and_streaming_interfaces.cpp`, two kernels are decalred using the functor programming model, one with register map kernel control interface, and one with streaming kernel control interface.

 ```c++
 struct CSRAgentControlIP {